Withholding Income Tax for Household Employees

 - control what work is done, and

 - control how the work is done (e.g., provide the necessary equipment, supplies, or tools to do the job).

 If the worker controls how the work is done, the worker is not your employee.
 This person usually provides his or her own tools and offers services to the general public in an independent business.
 If an agency provides the worker and controls what work is done and how it is done, the worker is not your employee.

 Do I need to withhold Illinois Income Tax?

 Generally, you must withhold Illinois Income Tax for your Illinois employee if:

-Beginning with the 2011tax year, if you employ household employees and you are eligible to file federal Schedule H (Form 1040), Household Employment Taxes, you may file your Illinois withholding tax annually on Form IL-1040, Illinois Individual Income Tax, Line 22.
-We encourage you to file electronically using IL-1040 WebFile.
+If you employ household employees and you are eligible to file federal Schedule H (Form 1040), Household Employment Taxes, you may file your Illinois withholding tax annually on Form IL-1040, Illinois Individual Income Tax, Line 20.
 For more detailed information, see Pub-121, Illinois Income Tax Withholding for Household Employees.
-No registration is required to use this option.

 If you do not file annually on Form IL-1040, Line 20, you must file Form IL-941, Illinois Withholding Income Tax Return, to report and pay the income tax you withheld.
 See Pub-131, Withholding Income Tax Filing and Payment Requirements, to determine how often you are required to report and pay withholding tax.
 You must register with us (the Illinois Department of Revenue) online or by completing Form REG-1, Illinois Business Registration.
 For new registrants, Form IL-941 is required quarterly and payments are required monthly.